Marriage and Family Therapy (MFT) Program Faculty

 Scott R. Woolley

-Research interests: Emotionally focused therapy; courtship, marriage, couples therapy; MFT process, and outcome research; observational research; cultural issues in couple relationships; MFT supervision processes; MFT therapy training; chemical dependency
+Research interests: Emotionally Focused Therapy; couples therapy; courtship, couples, marriage, therapy process, and outcome research; observational research; cultural issues in couple and family relationships; MFT supervision processes; MFT therapy training; chemical dependency.

 Professor, Sacramento and Branch Director, Online, MFT Program

 PhD, Marriage and Family Therapy, 2005, Virginia Tech

 Research interests: Common factors of Couple and Family Therapy; international MFT education; process and outcome research; observational research; bridging the scientist/practitioner gap in MFT.